fwhenin/ASI-CodeKata/Kata03/grokmann/kata03.md

   - A. Estimating 50 chars for name, 100 char for address, 10 char for ph# = ~160b * 20k = 3.2Mb

 - I’m storing 1,000,000 integers in a binary tree.
 Roughly how many nodes and levels can I expect the tree to have?
 Roughly how much space will it occupy on a 32-bit architecture?
+  - Kind of wrong, kind of right.
+Depends on the type of tree.
   - A1.
 1,000,000 ~~ 2^20 ~~ 20 levels, nodes = 2^19 ~ 500k
   - A2.
 1.5Mb